krljakob/RAGnificent/REFACTORING_SUMMARY.md

-# Refactoring Summary: Markdown Lab Project
+# Refactoring Summary: RAGnificent Project

 ## Overview

-This document summarizes the major structural reorganization of the Markdown Lab project, transforming it from a flat, loosely organized codebase to a proper Python package with a clear and maintainable structure.
+This document summarizes the major structural reorganization of the RAGnificent project, transforming it from a flat, loosely organized codebase to a proper Python package with a clear and maintainable structure.
 The refactoring focused on:

 1. Creating a proper Python package structure
 2. Organizing code by functionality